Paul-Austin-Oswego-CSC480-HCI521/-OZ-CSC-480-HCI-521-Fall-2025-Public/Documentation/Requirements/Sprint2 Homepage Requirements.md

    When a user receives a new card, its preview is displayed on the home page without requiring a manual refresh.

-#### 2. The homepage for the Instructor shall display all pending card submissions for the active class.
+#### 2. The homepage for the Instructor shall display all pending card submissions for each class they manage.
    * **Acceptance Criteria:**
    * If no pending cards, display “No cards to review”
    * Pending cards are displayed with the student name, class, and card preview.